 My 89-year-old mother spoke on Holocaust Remembrance Day on Thursday at the assisted-living facility in Florida where she lives.
 She spoke for 10 minutes about the horrors of the concentration camps, as did another survivor, a man who is a couple of years older than my mother.

 Be a winner

-Lloyd E. Shevsky is a retired international lawyer and entrepreneur who was born in Arkansas, raised in Chicago and is now semi-retired in Florida.
-He's still lecturing and writing books about living the American Dream through hard work, personal vision and playing by the rules.
+Lloyd E. Shefsky is a retired international lawyer and entrepreneur who was born in Arkansas, raised in Chicago and is now semi-retired in Florida.
+He's still lecturing, consulting and writing books about living the American Dream through hard work, personal vision and playing by the rules.

 Arkansas ain't ready

 Paddy Bauler, who represented Chicago's 43rd Ward for 35 years, must be the patron saint of Arkansas legislators.
 [FULL TEXT]

 Little girl tells Santa a wish for Christmas

 When my friend Jack Sallee was with the Jaycees in Fayetteville, they'd put an ad in the paper at Christmastime saying that for $2 you could have Santa come to your place.
 [FULL TEXT]